-UPDATE 2-British ministers expected to back new Heathrow runway
+UPDATE 3-British ministers back new Heathrow runway, lawmakers vote to follow

 * Airport must apply for planning permission

-* Construction could start in 2021 (Adds detail, background)
+* Construction could start in 2021 (Adds minister’s statement)

 By Sarah Young

-LONDON, June 5 (Reuters) - British ministers are set to back plans for a new runway at London’s Heathrow airport on Tuesday, paving the way for a parliamentary vote on the plan after decades of delays, although the project could still face challenges before building starts.
+LONDON, June 5 (Reuters) - British ministers backed plans for a new runway at London’s Heathrow airport on Tuesday, paving the way for a parliamentary vote on the plan after decades of delays, although the project could still face challenges before building starts.

 Heathrow is Europe’s busiest airport but it is now full.
-In the past, plans to expand the airport have faced opposition from local communities and environmentalists, but the current 14 billion pound ($18.5 billion) expansion plan is likely to get the go-ahead.
+In the past, plans to expand the airport have faced opposition from local communities and environmentalists but the current 14 billion pound ($18.5 billion) expansion plan is making progress.

+The cabinet gave its blessing to the new runway plan on Tuesday, said transport minister Chris Grayling, paving the way for lawmakers to vote on the issue within 21 days.

-That would end almost half a century of indecision on how and where to add new airport capacity in densely populated southeast England.
-It will be the first full-length runway to be built in the London area in 70 years.
+The decision comes after almost half a century of indecision on how and where to add new airport capacity in densely populated southeast England and will be the first full-length runway to be built in the London area in 70 years.

-The BBC reported that cabinet is expected to back the new runway plan on Tuesday, following which transport minister Chris Grayling will make a statement in parliament, with a vote taking place within 21 days.

-Opponents of expansion claim that a bigger Heathrow will cause more noise and air pollution, issues that the government will try to address by imposing conditions on the airport, such as banning some night flights.
+“Expansion at Heathrow presents a unique opportunity to deliver a multi-billion pound boost to our economy, strengthen our global links and maintain our position as a world leader in aviation,” Grayling told parliament.

+In an attempt to satisfy opponents of the scheme, he said that the new runway would be delivered within existing air quality obligations, and include a 6.5-hour scheduled night flight ban, plus compensation for local residents and a new commission to monitor aviation noise.

 An independent commission recommended Heathrow as the site for a new runway in 2015, saying that adding capacity there would bring the country the greatest economic benefits and government has based its policy on these findings.